karsten-vermeulen-dev/Fifty-shades-of-RGBA/Lesson 10 - Some dreaded math revision/README.md

-# Xtra
+# Lesson incoming

-A collection of random draft lessons, articles, code samples and extras that haven't developed into fully matured lessons yet.
+_Another great lesson with loads of information and source code will be here soon..._